1. I have an engineering English text I need translated into Spanish. Would you take care of this project?

 4. What if I need a "second pair of eyes" for the documents I've sent you for translation?

-6. In your website you seem to differentiate computer-assisted translation and machine translation.
+5. In your website you seem to differentiate computer-assisted translation and machine translation.
 Aren't they one and the same?

-No. All our translation projects are human-translated (full traceability for every step).
+We do not use machine translation tools for our translation projects.
+All our translation projects are human-translated (full traceability for every step).
 For most of them we use computer-assisted translation (CAT) tools, which allow us to reduce costs and turnaround times and to maximize terminology and style consistency.

 9. So I need a professional translator for my immunology papers.
 But does s/he have to be specialized in the medical field?

 Yes.
 Medical translation is inherently difficult: medical terminology is massively vast, ever-growing, context-dependent, register-variable, and false friend-friendly.
 And medical translation is not only about the terminology.
 It's also about using the right medical language, that is, expressing things in such a way that physicians, nurses, and biomedical sciences professionals feel "at home" with what they are reading.
-But medical translation is above all about understanding the subject: in order to comprehend simple and complex medical processes and techniques, translators working in the Medicine and Biomedical Sciences fields need a solid knowledge in anatomy, physiology, semiotics, statistics, molecular biology, pharmacology, and internal medicine.
-This knowledge may come from a medical school background, from specific medical translation training and experience, or from both (our case).
+But medical translation is above all about understanding the subject: in order to comprehend simple and complex medical processes and techniques, translators working in the Medicine and Biomedical Sciences fields need a solid knowledge in anatomy, genetics, internal medicine, molecular biology, pharmacology, physiology, semiotics, statistics, etc. This knowledge may come from a medical school background, from specific medical translation training and experience, or from both (our case).
 Medical translators also need to be familiar with the procedures and instruments involved.
 A medical school background again is a huge advantage, since having studied, performed, witnessed, and read about these procedures and instruments for years (and having the possibility of examining them at a hospital and consulting about them with colleagues) decidedly helps: How do you map and ablate atrial fibrillation foci within the pulmonary veins using a single multi-electrode radiofrequency catheter?
 How do you locate anatomical points and determine trajectories for cranial surgery through three-dimensional neuronavigation with frameless stereotaxy?
 If we translators don't understand the procedure, we'll just parrot the source, and we are bound to make mistakes in the process or, in the best of cases, to produce ambiguities and to transfer overlooked source errors to the target text.
 We should also point out that we medical translators never stop learning, and our professional trajectory is marked by a substantial investment of personal time in studying and researching.

 10. Will the confidentiality of my documents be preserved?